xmlet/HtmlFlow/Readme.md

 ### 2.1 (August, 2018)

-HtmlFlow version 2.1 was updated to release 1.0.10 of `com.github.xmlet.HtmlApi` and introduces a couple of new fetaures:
+HtmlFlow version 2.1 was updated to release 1.0.10 of `com.github.xmlet.HtmlApi` and introduces a couple of new features:

 * New `render()` which produces a `String` rather then writing to a `PrintStream`.
 This `render()` uses internally a `StringBuilder` and shows better performance